MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/best-practices.md

 ---
 author: keno-msft
-description: Best practices for converting and optimizing real-time 3D models for use with Dynamics 365 mixed-reality applications ms.author: keno ms.date: 10/01/2019 ms.service: crm-online ms.topic: article
+description: Learn about best practices for converting and optimizing real-time 3D models for use with Dynamics 365 mixed-reality applications ms.author: keno ms.date: 10/01/2019 ms.service: crm-online ms.topic: article
-title: Best practices for converting and optimizing real-time 3D models ms.reviewer: v-brycho
+title: Best practices for converting and optimizing real-time 3D models for use in Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
 ---

-# Best practices for converting and optimizing real-time 3D models
+# Best practices for converting and optimizing real-time 3D models for use in Dynamics 365 mixed-reality applications

 This topic covers best practices for converting and optimizing 3D models to work with [!include[pn-dyn-365](../../includes/pn-dyn-365.md)] mixed-reality applications.